Powering the Next Energy-Saving Idea

 While shopping for insulation, remember that R-value measures the amount of thermal resistance.
 The higher the R-value, the better the insulation.

-Never cover attic vents or recessed light fixtures with insulation, and allow a three-inch clearance around chimneys and flue pipes to prevent overheating and avoid the risk of fire.
+Never cover attic vents or recessed light fixtures with insulation.
+To prevent overheating and avoid the risk of fire, allow a three-inch clearance around chimneys and flue pipes.

 Have a leaky roof repaired and make sure your basement is waterproofed.
 Wet insulation is worthless.